 Software Compatibility: Yes | Number of strips: 4(Lighting Node Pro) | Number of LEDs: 10 per strip (Lighting Node Pro) | Length: 41cm (Lighting Node Pro)

 The Commander Pro, right out the box, comes with a lot of cables.
-You get 2x RGB LED Hub cables, 4x fan extension cables and 4x thermal sensors.
+You get 2x RGB LED Hub cables, 4x fan extension cables, and 4x thermal sensors.
 And of course, the Commander Pro central unit itself.
-The unit sports 4 temperature sensor inputs, 2 USB headers, 6 fan headers and 2 LED channels for lighting.
+The unit sports 4 temperature sensor inputs, 2 USB headers, 6 fan headers, and 2 LED channels for lighting.
 You’re not supplied any RGB strips with the Commander Pro – that you can get with CORSAIR’s Lighting Node Pro.
 This central unit is powered by a SATA connector which is attached to it.
 The Commander Pro measures 133 x 69 x 15.5 mm, which means it can fit inside your case quite easily, even if it is a mini-ITX case.
 It does not take up a lot of space, which is a good thing.

 CORSAIR’s iCUE software is what you will need to download to run the Commander Pro.
-With the iCUE, you can monitor your temperatures, control fan speeds, monitor the fan status and control the RGB lightings.
+With the iCUE software, you can monitor your temperatures, control fan speeds, monitor the fan status, and control the RGB lightings.
 The overlay with the iCUE app showing the status of each fan is quite nice.
 And it helps pinpoint how well each fan is doing.
 Additionally, you can set up profiles as well which you can view in the “Profiles” tab.
 This lighting will look great in a white-themed build paired with the best white PC cases from our selection.

 3. ASUS ROG Addressable LED

 - Adhesive tape has to manually added

 - Compatible only with 3 PIN RGB headers